This butter pound cake recipe is a classic, old fashioned cake recipe. If you are new to baking cakes, this is an excellent cake recipe to start with.

 - To make the buttercream frosting, place butter in a large bowl.
 Beat until creamy.

 - Add the sifted powdered sugar and continue to beat until the icing turns light and fluffy.
 Add the vanilla extract and beat again until the vanilla is well incorporated.
-If the icing is too stiff, add some milk and beat again.
+If the icing is too stiff, add some milk or cream and beat again.

 Notes